 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After Content Management Systems, businesses had more control of their content publishing)
+(After Content Management Systems, businesses had more control of areas like content publishing)

-When deciding on an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
-If you are a “tech dummy,” consider choosing a CMS designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.
+When choosing a CMS for your digital business, it’s important to remember that you are the one who will be driving it.
+If you are a “tech dummy,” you should consider choosing a platform designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get things done.

-WordPress Puts Businesses In Charge Of Their Online Presence
+WordPress Puts You In Control Of Your Web Presence

-The WordPress Content Management System puts you in complete control of your digital business presence …
+The WordPress Content Management System puts you 100% in charge of your digital business presence …

-(WordPress gives you complete control of your digital business presence)
+(WordPress puts you 100% in charge of your digital business presence)

-As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their online business presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their digital presence and makes the need to outsource most technical areas of your website management to technical experts optional.

-So … what exactly is it that makes WordPress the world’s most used CMS?
+So … what exactly is it that makes WordPress the world’s most downloaded Content Management System?

 1 – WordPress Is Free